AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 She is optimistic that the team will meet the upcoming deadline.
 Unless we hurry we'll miss the beginning of the lecture.
 He didn't finish his assignment on time, so he lost a few marks.
-You can attend the workshop or you can wach the record later
+You can attend the workshop or you can watch the recording later.